olohmann/azure-hands-on-labs/labs/07_iac/iac.md

     You should now have a new storage account with a nice unique name.

 > When we create a template from an existing deployment, it often contains a lot of clutter like values set to their defaults that we do not really care about and distract the reader from the real intentions of our configuration.
 Thus, typically, [Azure Quickstart Templates](https://azure.microsoft.com/en-us/resources/templates/) provide for better start points.
 For our example of setting up a storage account, a cleaner example is available in the [Azure Quickstart Templates on github](https://github.com/Azure/azure-quickstart-templates/blob/master/101-storage-account-create/azuredeploy.json).

+## ARM Template limitations

+ARM templates do have limitations when deployments become more complex.
+To mention just two:
+* It is not easy to combine ARM templates in different files.
+The ARM syntax structure with parameters, variables and resources is fixed and other templates can only be integrated through [Template Nesting](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-linked-templates) which cannot just take a file in the same directory, instead we always ned to pass URLs, which makes it quite complex.
+* ARM templates have no easy way of adding extra configuration that is outside of the ARM capabilities like adding a short script to set IP limitations.

+All of this can easily be achieved by using Terraform.

+**Please click [this link](terraform.md) to continue with the Terraform lab!**